Sk8rSeth/Big-Wheel/README.md

 # Big Wheel
  3D-printed video control surface

-Slapped together in a weekend by Zack Freedman of Voidstar Lab for [a YouTube video!
-Check it out!](https://www.youtube.com/watch?v=72a85tWOJVY)
+This is a fork of the BigWheel by Zack Freedman of Voidstar Lab for [a YouTube video!
+Check it out!](https://www.youtube.com/watch?v=72a85tWOJVY) Designed for the Pro Micro controller, and for Davinci Resolve instead of Premiere Pro.

 Materials:
 - 1x each of: